jazzlanders0111-hash/SQL-Week-Challenge-8-Case-Study-Projects-/Case-Study-1-Dannys-Diner/README.md

 **Approach:**
 - Three tiers of point logic:
   - First 7 days after joining → all items 2x (price × 20)
-  - Outside first week but sushi → still 2x
+  - Outside first week but sushi → still remains 2x
   - Everything else → normal (price × 10)
 - `CASE WHEN` stops at the first matching condition — sushi during the first week gets 2x, not 4x
 - `WHERE order_date <= '2021-01-31'` limits to January only